-All safety analyses will be made on the safety analysis set and the extension safety analysis set (ESAS), if applicable.
+All safety analyses will be made on the safety analysis set.
 The standard safety assessments (SAEs, AEs, safety laboratory parameters, vital signs, etc.) will be reported descriptively based on the on-treatment period; including any notable changes of clinical interest in laboratory parameters.
 In addition, SAEs will be reported descriptively based on the in-trial period.